 LCH.Clearnet cleared 22 contracts after starting operations through its Paris-based unit on March 29, the company said on its Web site.

-Lawmakers and regulators have urged clearing as a way to make the $605 trillion over-the-counter derivatives market safer after Lehman Brothers Holdings Inc.’s bankruptcy and the U.S. bailout of American International Group Inc. (AIG) LCH.Clearnet, which provides guarantees for about half of Wall Street’s interest- rate swap transactions, joins the battle to clear a market dominated by Intercontinental Exchange Inc. (ICE)
+Lawmakers and regulators have urged clearing as a way to make the $605 trillion over-the-counter derivatives market safer after Lehman Brothers Holdings Inc.’s bankruptcy and the U.S. bailout of American International Group Inc. (AIG:US) LCH.Clearnet, which provides guarantees for about half of Wall Street’s interest- rate swap transactions, joins the battle to clear a market dominated by Intercontinental Exchange Inc. (ICE:US)